Which longboard is right for you?

 Freeride skating exists on it’s own.
 These boards are still very fun for cruising and carving, but are less responsive and forgiving.
 It’s a style of skating that includes lots of slides and more speed than the previous two.

-These longboards feature somewhat smaller wheels that allow the skater to slide.
+These longboards come in all shapes and sizes and feature somewhat smaller wheels that allow the skater to slide.
 Sliding is the same as drifting in a car.
 It’s where you let the wheels lose grip and turn the board sideways.
 Wheels for sliding are made of a harder urethane compound that can release when pushed into a slide at speed.

 The wheels will actually leave urethane lines on the ground known as “thane” lines, and freeriders have competitions to see who can leave the longest line.

 Freeride boards are most commonly drop-through decks.
 Drop-throughs have holes cut into the board that allow the board to hang off the bolts under the trucks.
 By doing this they sit closer to the ground which makes them more stable for sliding and speed.